 - Provides home building workshops and training so users can improve their skills

 Since opening in March 2013, the Toronto Tool Library space has opened two locations.
 Our west location can be found in the basement of our community partner, the Parkdale Activity-Recreation Centre (PARC), a registered charitable organization at 1499 Queen Street West.
 Our East location is at 1803 Danforth Avenue, just east of Coxwell, is also a 1900 sq. feet “Makerspace” for members to to create any project.
-Makerspace members get 24/7 access to our Wood Shop, as well as, high-tech items including our Laser Cutter and 3D printers.
+Makerspace members get 24/7 access to our wood shop, as well as, high-tech items including our laser cutter and 3D printers.

-The Institute for a Resource-Based Economy (IRBE), a registered non-profit, is responsible for the operations and management of the Toronto Tool Library.
+The Institute for a Resource-Based Economy (IRBE), a registered Canadian non-profit, is responsible for the operations and management of the Toronto Tool Library.